How To Make A Trailer Longer

 Let’s look at ways to do it.
 And, as you might expect, let’s also discuss the advantages and cautions of increasing length.

 In this article we’ll talk about ways to make a trailer longer, because it’s not always as it seems.
-The construction of your trailer can make it easier or harder than we show here, just because of the build.
+The construction of your trailer can make it easier or harder than we show here — especially if you are converting a trailer.
 We recommend you use the ideas here as suggestions, NOT as directions.

 For additional, related ideas, we have 2 other articles on similar topics.
 Check out this previous post about making a trailer wider as another option for carrying more.
 Also, the post on increasing load capacity.